kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

     --approve
 ```

-Create the Kubernetes service account, attaching the assumeRole policy:

-**Note:** Replace `SUB_ACCOUNT_222222222` with the AWS account number where the primary Kubecost cluster will run.
+Create the Kubernetes service account, attaching the assumeRole policy.
+Replace `SUB_ACCOUNT_222222222` with the AWS account number where the primary Kubecost cluster will run.

 {% code overflow="wrap" %}
 ```sh